TL;DR

 For a designer, the browser is a workspace.
 Arc's ability to have a 'Design Inspiration' Space with pinned references, split-view for comparing live sites with Figma, and the aesthetic appreciation of the UI itself makes it the perfect fit.
 The ability to hide the UI chrome completely allows the designer to focus entirely on the visual content without distraction.

 Developers need predictability and standard compliance.
 Chrome is the standard.
 Using Chrome ensures that what they build is exactly what the majority of users see.
-The robust, detachable DevTools, combined with the immediate accessibility of extensions (like React DevTools or Redux) in the toolbar, streamlines the debugging loop better than Arc's slightly more buried interfaces.
+The solid, detachable DevTools, combined with the immediate accessibility of extensions (like React DevTools or Redux) in the toolbar, streamlines the debugging loop better than Arc's slightly more buried interfaces.

 Students juggle diverse contexts: specific classes, research papers, and social life.
 Arc's Spaces allow a student to have a 'History 101' Space and a 'Personal' Space.
 The Split View is invaluable for having a research paper open on one side and a Google Doc on the other within the same window.
 Arc Max's 'Ask on Page' is also a superpower for quickly finding citations in long PDFs.